Most recently updated on February 8, 2024

 We continue north on Interstate 75 and as soon as we leave the city limits of Toledo, we enter the state of Michigan.

-The Great Lakes State is 10th most populous in the country with more than 10 million residents.
+The Great Lakes State is the 10th most populous in the country with more than 10 million residents.

 It’s also the 22nd largest state at 56,539 square miles.
 It’s the second largest state east of the Mississippi River, behind only Georgia.